siniauvinen/project3/README.md

 ### Installation
 ***
 No special requirements.
-Restaurant API can be found from xxx
+Restaurant API can be found from https://ravintolaapi.herokuapp.com/api/getall